Did Beethoven give his pieces the wrong tempo? | DW | 27.01.2021

 Ludwig van Beethoven, who was extensively honored last year during celebrations marking the anniversary of his 250th birthday, was one of the first composers to use the metronome.
 Developed in 1815 by Johann Nepomuk Mälzel, the device made precise tempo indications possible by means of the number of beats per minute and a deflecting pointer.

 For one study, Spanish scientists developed a mathematical model to match Beethoven's metronome.
 They also analyzed the tempos in 36 recordings of Beethoven's symphonies conducted by 36 different conductors.
-The result: even those conductors who had followed Beethoven's instructions to the letter had the compositions played more slowly than Beethoven had notated.
+The result: Even those conductors who had followed Beethoven's instructions to the letter led performances of the compositions that were slower than Beethoven had notated.

 This article was adapted from German.